-Radiocarbon ams dates for paleolithic cave paintings Slowly but surely, the mysterious and haunting Chauvet cave is giving up its secrets.
+Radiocarbon ams dates for paleolithic cave paintings The newly synthesized data suggest the first period of human occupation lasted from 37,000 to 33,500 years ago.
 Advances in radiocarbon dating by accelerator mass spectrometry AMS have. concentrated on prehistoric charcoal cave paintings from southern France and.

 Radiocarbon dating cave paintings: